qcydm/MSF-IDS/README.md

 #### Introduction

-NAPH, or Network-Aware Persistent Homology, is a comprehensive Python toolkit purpose-built for the analysis of temporal graphs through the application of persistent homology—a cutting-edge technique within the realm of Topological Data Analysis (TDA).
+Our developed NAPH (Network-Aware Persistent Homology), is a comprehensive Python toolkit purpose-built for the analysis of temporal graphs through the application of persistent homology—a cutting-edge topological technique within the realm of Topological Data Analysis (TDA).
 This versatile suite equips researchers and developers with the means to distill significant topological features from dynamic graph data, features that can be harnessed for a range of machine learning applications such as graph classification, node classification, and link prediction.
 The library's compatibility with various graph representations, including those from PyG and networkx, ensures broad applicability and seamless integration into diverse analytical workflows.

 #### Requirements